InVision Review 2026: Is It Still Worth Using for Designers?

 Rating: 3.4 / 5

-But let's be real: if you're evaluating design tools from scratch today, InVision isn't where the momentum is.
-Figma has pulled ahead on the features that matter most for collaborative product design teams, and InVision Studio hasn't closed that gap despite years to do it.
-The company's recent turbulence has left some questions about longevity, and that matters when you're betting your team's workflow on a tool for the next few years.
+But let's not dress it up: if you're evaluating design tools from scratch today, InVision isn't where the momentum is.
+Figma has pulled ahead on the features that matter most for collaborative product design teams, and InVision Studio hasn't closed that gap despite having years to do so.
+The company's path through turbulence has left some organizational uncertainty in its wake, and that matters when you're selecting a tool your team will depend on for the next two or three years.

-I think InVision is undervalued for client-facing freelance work and overvalued for team-based product design in 2026.
-The real answer sits somewhere in the middle — it depends almost entirely on your specific workflow.
+Honestly, I think InVision is a bit undervalued for client-facing freelance work and a bit overvalued for team-based product design in 2026.
+The truth is somewhere in the middle — it depends almost entirely on your specific workflow.

 Recommended for: Freelancers, Sketch teams, stakeholder-heavy workflows, remote workshop facilitators.